4 for 3 on everything - Use code CUSTOMDEAL in checkout.

 Two heads are better than one, they say.
-We say three heads are better than two, and our Director Madam Shiroma knows all about it.
-At the start of 17 years ago, she came into Tailor Store, helping out our two founders with production- and quality-related issues and has been with us ever since.
+We say three heads are better than two, and our Director Shiroma knows all about it.
+17 years ago, she came into Tailor Store, helping out our two founders with production- and quality-related issues and has been with us ever since.
 Let’s get to know her more, shall we?

 Role in the company: Director